 Click all the way through to see the No. 1 most expensive country in the world.

-Although it’s home to some of the most romantic cities in the world, Lithuania is also one of my most expensive countries to live in.
-Renting an apartment in Lithuania will cost you 85 percent less than what you’d pay in NYC, and you’ll spend less than half as much to eat out and buy groceries.
+Although it’s home to some of the most romantic cities in the world, Lithuania is also one of the most expensive countries to live in.
+Renting an apartment in Lithuania, though, will cost you 85 percent less than what you’d pay in NYC, and you’ll spend less than half as much to eat out and buy groceries.

 Rents that are 86 percent lower than in the Big Apple are part of the reason Latvia has a cost of living that is 47 percent lower than New York City.
 In fact, it’s one of the best countries to own property.

 However, add in wages that are 80 percent lower than NYC salaries, and it’s one of the most expensive countries to live in for the working person.

 Argentina has lower prices than New York City on just about everything from 86 percent lower rent to 55 percent cheaper groceries.
 However, it’s 151 percent more expensive to talk on a prepaid phone and 56 percent more expensive to fill up your gas tank.
 The good news: Buenos Aires just got a lot cheaper — here’s why.

 47. Trinidad and Tobago

 With rents that are 81 percent cheaper than NYC and groceries at a discount of 47 percent, it’s easy to live the good life in Trinidad and Tobago (compared with other countries on this list).
 Gas is even cheaper in this island paradise.
 In fact, it’s one of the best countries for taxes.

 But if you work, plan for an income 78 percent less than you’d make in New York City.